Note: This article is for Americans who live outside the US (i.e., expats and digital nomads who qualify for the foreign earned income exclusion).

 You can actually do it yourself without spending very much at all.
 I’ll show you exactly how to do it.

-If you can sign up for a PayPal account, you can form a non-US corporation structure.
+If you can sign up for a PayPal account, you can form the legal structure discussed above.
 That’s really all it takes-you just have to click around a bit, type information into boxes, and send emails.